desync-labs/fathom-stablecoin-smart-contracts/README.md

 }
 ```

-WXDC is recommended to have the official WXDC address unless you would like to use other wrapper contracts.
+WNATIVE is recommended to have the official WNATIVE address unless you would like to use other wrapper contracts.

 #### 4) Compile contracts